StevenMHernandez/ESP32-CSI-Tool/README.md

 1. `Serial flasher config > Default serial port` This port may not be correct if you have multiple ESP32s connected to your computer.
 Find the port by running the following comment: `ls /dev/cu.*` while the ESP32 is connected.
 The port should look something like the following: **/dev/cu.SLAB_USBtoUART**
 2. `Serial flasher config > Default baud rate > 1552000 baud` This allows more data to be transmitted on the Serial port
-3. `Serial flasher config > 'make monitor' baud rate > Custom Baud Rate1552000 baud`
+3. `Serial flasher config > 'make monitor' baud rate > Custom Baud Rate`
 4. `Serial flasher config > Custom baud rate value > 1552000`
 5. `Component config > ESP32-specific > UART console baud rate > 1552000`
 6. `Component config > Wi-Fi > WiFi CSI(Channel State Information)` (Press space to select)